Meadow Park Rejuvenation Project takes place April 7 to November 2026

 The design includes the park playground and splash park, adjacent landscape, irrigation, dog off-leash area, Valley Trail and pathways.
 It also includes electrical and civil upgrades.

-Procurement is taking place spring and summer 2025.
+Procurement took place spring and summer 2025.

 Construction will take place spring to fall 2026.